Skip to main content

 • The .lovable folder is owned by the design system project and cannot be edited from connected projects.

-• Any project can be turned into a design system from project settings.
+• Any project can be turned into a design system from the project settings.
 When a project is marked as a design system, it becomes available for other projects in the workspace to connect to.

 • If your design system or related documentation is hosted within your VPC, reach out to your account team for guidance.